-This is another localized treatment in which the scalp is washed and then given an energetic massage for about 15 minutes every day.
-As a result of the massage, blood circulation to the hair follicles is stimulated, providing greater nutrition to the area and this results in a reduction in hair loss and improves hair growth.
+This is another localised treatment in which the scalp is washed and then given an energetic massage.
+As a result of the massage, blood circulation to the hair follicles is stimulated, providing greater nutrition to the area and this may result in a reduction in hair loss and improve hair growth.

-If your doctor believes it necessary, you may need to undergo some other form of traditional therapy such as Abhyangam, Dhara or Thala pothichil, shirodhara.
-These therapies include some form of massage with certain essential oils and help to improve circulation to the scalp and also reduce stress with the net effect of improving hair health.
+There are some other ayurvedic therapies such as Abhyangam, Dhara or Thala pothichil, shirodhara.
+These therapies include some form of massage with certain herbal oils and help to improve circulation to the scalp and also reduce stress with the net effect of improving hair health.

 Bhringraj (Eclipta Alba):

-It is primarily meant for excellent hair growth.
+It is primarily meant for enhancing hair growth.
 It can be directly applied to the scalp as it helps in rejuvenating hair and promotes hair growth.
 Even those who have lost hair owing to stress and other medical reason can regain lost hair.
 When amla is added to bhringraj, it can help in making the perfect ayurvedic solution, which will help in getting thicker and lustrous hair.

 Amla (Emblica officinalis):

-Amla finds its place in ayurvedic herbs as one of the topmost choices because of the endless benefits, which it has to offer.
+Amla finds its place in ayurvedic herbs as one of the topmost choices because of the endless benefits, which it may offer.
 It contains a rich source of vitamin C and comes in handy in purifying blood and even improving your digestive capabilities.
 This is the reason amla helps in improving the rate of hair growth, even making them soft and thicker.

 Yashtimadhu (Glycyrrhiza glabra):